vmware-archive/clarity/CONTRIBUTING.md

 * Screenshot is also a good way to show us what is the issue

 When providing NPM package version.
 Make sure to check them from the `package-lock.json` file.
-This is extremely important in the cases that NPM [versioning tags](https://devhints.io/semver) are applyed.
+This is extremely important in the cases that NPM [versioning tags](https://devhints.io/semver) are applied.